renaldas112/odin-calculator/README.md

 </div>

 ## Calculator
-IOS inspired Calculator (was written by "Objective Programming" method) Created using JavaScript, HTML5 and SCSS for main styling
+IOS inspired Calculator (was written by "Objective Programming" method) <br />
+Created using JavaScript, HTML5 and SCSS for main styling

 MIT © [Renaldas112]()